39th Canadian Parliament: Party standings

 ^{1}Members of the Canadian Senate are appointed by the governor general on the advice of the prime minister and remain as senators until the age of 75, even if the House of Commons has been dissolved or an election has been called.

 ^{2}Lillian Dyck was officially designated as affiliated with the New Democratic Party, despite the fact that the party would not accept her affiliation (due to the party's position on the Senate).
 Her official affiliation did not change until October 31, 2006.

 ^{3}André Arthur, Louise Thibault, Bill Casey.

 ^{4} Blair Wilson as a member of Green Party.

 Major events

-Floor-crossing

-Five members of parliament crossed the floor since the election on January 23, 2006:

-On February 6, 2006, David Emerson, elected as the Liberal Member of Parliament for Vancouver Kingsway, crossed the floor to join Stephen Harper's cabinet as Minister of International Trade.

-On January 5, 2007, Wajid Khan, elected as the Liberal MP for Mississauga—Streetsville, crossed the floor to join the Conservative Party.

-On February 6, 2007, Garth Turner, elected as a Conservative MP for Halton, moved to the Liberal caucus.
-He had been sitting as an Independent since being suspended from the Tory caucus on October 18, 2006.

-On June 26, 2007, Joe Comuzzi, elected as a Liberal MP for Thunder Bay—Superior North, moved to the Conservative caucus.
-He had been sitting as an Independent since being suspended from the Liberal caucus on March 21, 2007.

-On August 30, 2008, Blair Wilson elected as a Liberal MP for West Vancouver—Sunshine Coast—Sea to Sky Country, moved to the Green caucus.
-He had been sitting as an Independent since he resigned from the Liberal caucus on October 28, 2007.

 Liberal leadership

 During the election campaign, the Liberal leader was then-Prime Minister Paul Martin.
 After the election results were announced, Martin announced his intention to resign, but did not indicate when, other than saying he would not lead the party into the next election.
 On February 1, 2006, the Liberal Party Caucus chose Bill Graham as parliamentary leader, meaning he served as Leader of the Opposition in the House of Commons until the election of Stéphane Dion as Liberal leader at the Liberal Party leadership convention, held December 2–3, 2006.

 On March 18, 2006 Martin tendered his resignation as Leader of the Liberal Party of Canada.